 - 4.16 Pump Lane is a vibrant industrial location with a wide range of businesses.
-Whilst there has been some recent investment.
 It is evident that the employment area could benefit from some more new development, in particular the redevelopment of some isolated bulky goods retail buildings into medium sized business units. - 4.17 The Chailey Industrial Estate on the south western section of Pump Lane provides an opportunity to enhance Hayes Town Centre.
-It is proposed for release and is identified for mixed use residential development proposals in Policy SA 22.
+It is proposed for release and is identified for residential development in Policy SA 22.